We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Call your doctor right away if you have an allergic reaction to Wegovy.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

 Costs of prescription drugs can vary depending on many factors.
 These factors include what your insurance plan covers and which pharmacy you use.
-For details, you can refer to this article about Wegovy’s cost.
+For details, you can refer to this Wegovy cost article.

 Wegovy is not available as a generic drug.
 Generics usually cost less than brand-name drugs.

 If you have questions about how to cover Wegovy medication costs, such as the price for the 2.4-milligram (mg) strength, talk with your doctor or pharmacist.
-And you can visit the Wegovy manufacturer’s website to see if there are support options.
+And you can visit the Wegovy manufacturer’s website to see their support options.

 You can also check out this article to learn more about saving money on prescriptions.